Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-This additive hierarchical structure forces the model to aggressively shrink the weights of irrelevant latent features while analytically decoupling the predictive mean $\mu_t(\textbf{Z})$ and epistemic variance $\sigma_t^2(\textbf{Z})$ into pairwise summations.
-Consequently, the surrogate focuses on influential catalog attributes and variable interactions while remaining stable under severe heteroscedastic noise.
+where $f_*$ denotes the latent robust objective value at $\textbf{Z}$.
+This additive hierarchical structure shrinks the weights of irrelevant latent features while decomposing the predictive mean $\mu_t(\textbf{Z})$ and epistemic variance $\sigma_t^2(\textbf{Z})$ into pairwise contributions over the sampled tree.
+Consequently, the surrogate focuses on influential catalog attributes and structural variable interactions while remaining stable under heteroscedastic MC-FEA noise.